crcn/tandem-old/docs/immediate-todos.md

 - [ ] when dragging fixed element long enough, change position to relative
 - [ ] eye dropper
+- [ ] should be able to scroll individual unit values
+- [ ] display multiple values as a drop menu for each element.
+On Hover, highlight given element

 #### Keep this in mind when writing code